Atlas975/Notes/0-ProgrammingLanguages/Rust/Rust_fundamentals/Rust_memory_management.md

 ## Rules of [[Rust_borrowing]]
 1. There can be either one mutable borrow or any number of immutable borrows within the same scope
-2. References must always be valid
+2. References must always be validsss